History Of Cars & Coffee

 You don’t have to own one to show up.
 It usually doesn’t cost anything to show up anyway.
 Just enjoy cars and the company… maybe have a coffee too.

-Tom has a conversation with legendary car guy Barry Meguiar about how this, now global phenomenon, got its start right here.
+We sit down with legendary car guy Barry Meguiar about how this, now a global phenomenon, got its start right here.
 Crystal Cove in Orange County to be exact.

 It became that famous and those people went back to their regions their homes and around the world and said I want to do this here.
 Right.
 And so now we have I think something over 80 different Cars and Coffees around the world.